fuzzylogicxx/fuzzylogic/posts/2020-09-19-when-there-is-no-content-between-headings.md

 However [a recent article on subtitles by Chris Ferdinandi](https://fuzzylogic.me/posts/2020-08-02-how-to-create-accessible-subtitles-on-go-make-things/) and now this article by Hidde have made me reconsider.

-HTML headings are essentially ”names for a section of content”.
+HTML headings are essentially ”names for content sections”.
 On screen readers they operate like a Table of Contents – the user can use them to navigate to content.

 Therefore I now reckon I should only use a `hx` heading when it will be immediately followed by (non-heading) content – paragraphs and so on – otherwise I should choose a different element.